 The Housing Choice Voucher (HCV) rental housing assistance program serves low and very low-income households with housing assistance, administered by public housing agencies and anyone can apply.
-The HCV program is a federally funded program in existence since 1975 that serves over 2 million households nationwide and 3,700 households in Arlington, Texas.
+The HCV program is a federally funded program in existence since 1975 that serves over 2 million households nationwide and over 3,700 households in Arlington, Texas.
 The program provides financial assistance to enable eligible participants to lease existing rental units from private property owners who offer decent, safe, and affordable rental housing at rental rates within the HUD published Fair Market Rents (FMR).
+To view the current Payment Standard, Click Here.
 Each unit must pass a Housing Quality Standards (HQS) inspection and the rent for the dwelling must be rent reasonable compared to other similar units in the same geographic area.Participating tenants pay approximately 30% of their adjusted income toward their rent, with the balance paid by the Housing Authority.The AHA does not have sufficient funding to assist all applicants that apply for rental housing assistance.
 As a result, the AHA maintains a waiting list.
-The AHA contacts applicants selected from the waiting list by e-mail.
-It is the responsibility of the applicant to notify the AHA of any changes to the information they provided on their application, especially their contact information.
-Applicants are expected to update their application or check the status of their application online.
+The AHA contacts applicants selected from the waiting list by e-mail through AssistanceCheck.
+It is the responsibility of the applicant to update any changes to the information they provided on their application, especially their contact information.
+Applicants are expected to update their application or check the status of their application online via AssistanceCheck.

 Eligibility to participate in the HCV program is based in part on household income.
 Applicants must meet the Income Limits established by the U.S. Department of Housing and Urban Development (HUD) applicable to the jurisdiction and to the number of persons that will reside in the HCV assisted dwelling unit.
-Applicants with gross annual income from all members of their household equal to or less than 30% of Area Medium Income (AMI), as shown in the table below, may be eligible to participate in the HCV program.
+Applicants with gross annual income from all members of their household equal to or less than 50% of Area Medium Income (see HUD-Income-Limits), may be eligible to participate in the HCV program.
 In addition to household income, the AHA reviews the criminal background, if any, for all household members age 17 and older.
 Persons that have committed a felony, or are listed as a Registered Sex Offender, or have used, sold, distributed or manufactured methamphetamines are not eligible to participate in the HCV program.